sola-st/CodeCureAgent/code_cure_agent/experimental_setups/prompt_design.md

 Constraints:

 * Do not introduce new warnings or errors.
-* Do not rely on external libraries unless already present in the project.
 * Use best practices aligned with clean Java code and SonarQube rule compliance.

 ## States